sb2702/audioRecord.js/README.md

 # audioRecord.js

 ⚠️This project is from 2015 and is deprecated.
-See the [MediaStream Recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API) for a native browser recording APO
+See the [MediaStream Recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API) for a native browser recording API